 STACEY JONES (#24)

 Playing our first final at home against the Raiders is my favourite memory not only of the 2002 season but of my time with the club as a player.
 I loved everything about that day, the atmosphere the fans generated, the football we played and the result.
-Walking around the game afterwards was inspirational.
-It was so good to so many happy people in the crowd.
+Walking around the ground afterwards was inspirational.
+It was so good to see so many happy people in the crowd.
 They’d been through a lot with us over the years and you could see the satisfaction they felt.

 The previous week we’d won the minor premiership and that day, after beating the Raiders, we were presented with the shield out on the field.
 Everyone was there and then a few weeks later we were in the grand final.